dsc-courses/dsc106-2025-wi/projects/final_project.md

 ## Theme: Explorable Explanations

 Your task is to create an Explorable Explanation: an interactive article that explains a complex subject to the reader.
-The topic could be a scientific phenomenon, a computer science algorithm, a mathematical concept, a sociological theory, or some other topic that you're passionate about.
+The dataset needs to be picked from the same list as Project 2 / Project 3.
 Focus on creating one or more interactive diagrams interlinked with explanatory text or annotations.
 We urge you to focus on a highly visual and/or interactive experience, as opposed to expecting a viewer to read large amounts of article text.

 Some useful references are: